 Do I Have to Get Private Mortgage Insurance?

-The quick answer is yes you will need PMI.
+The quick answer is yes, you will need PMI.
 If your down payment is less than 20% your lender will require you to pay PMI.
-You just won’t really have many options to avoid it.
+You won’t really have many options to avoid it.

 How to Avoid Paying Private Mortgage Insurance

-Private Mortgage Insurance is kind of a necessary evil and you do not have many options to avoid PMI
+Private Mortgage Insurance is a necessary evil and you do not have many options to avoid PMI

 - A larger down payment of 20% or more and you avoid paying the monthly PMI premium.